Make-School-Courses/CS-2.2-Graphs-Recursion/Assessments/Quiz-1-Study-Guide.md

 # Quiz 1: Graph Traversals

+You should be able to understand and explain graph traversal algorithms, including:

 - Implement Breadth-first Search / Traversal on a graph or digraph.
 - Implement Recursive Depth-first Search on a graph or digraph.
 - Write pseudocode for BFS, Iterative DFS or Recursive DFS.